ElazarK/content-docs/playbooks/Detonate_URL_Generic.md

-Detonate a URL through active integrations that support URL detonation.
+This playbook detonates a URL through active integrations that support URL detonation.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* Detonate URL - Lastline v2
 * Detonate URL - Cuckoo
-* Detonate URL - Lastline
 * Detonate URL - JoeSecurity
+* Detonate URL - ANYRUN
+* Detonate URL - McAfee ATD
 * Detonate URL - CrowdStrike
-* Detonate URL - McAfee ATD
 * Detonate URL - ThreatGrid
-* Detonate URL - ANYRUN

 ### Integrations
 This playbook does not use any integrations.